 - Project Time Tracking Software for task-level analytics

-- Optional Screenshot Monitoring Software for compliance-based validation
+- Optional Screenshot Monitoring Software for compliance-based confirmation

 - Centralized dashboards for remote team time tracking